YoussefKamal098/note-verse/README.md

 │   │   │   ├── searchBar/         # Search bar component for filtering/searching notes
 │   │   │   ├── tags/              # Components for managing tags on notes
 │   │   │   ├── tooltip/           # Directory containing Tooltip component for displaying hoverable tooltips.
+│   │   │   ├── userMenu/          # Contains the UserMenu component and related styles/components for displaying and interacting with the user menu (e.g., toggling the dropdown, showing the user avatar, theme switch, etc.).
 │   │   ├── config/                # The 'config' directory contains configuration files that manage various frontend settings, such as environment variables
 │   │   ├── constants/             # Contains constants used throughout the application, such as HTTP codes and status messages.
 │   │   ├── contexts/              # React contexts for managing global state
 │   │   ├── hooks/                 # Custom React hooks for managing reusable logic across components │   │   ├── pages/                 # Pages for the different app routes (Home, Login, Register, Note, Errors, etc.)
 │   │   ├── services/              # Contains utility services for managing various frontend functionalities
 │   │   ├── styles/                # Styles (CSS) for the app's UI